chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

 All active/hot-standby configuration settings must be provided in the `XL_DEPLOY_SERVER_HOME/conf/system.conf` file, which uses the [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) format.
 In this file on one node:

-1. Enable clustering by:
+1. Enable clustering by setting `cluster.mode` to `hot-standby`
-    * Setting `xl.cluster.enabled` to `true`
-    * Setting `xl.cluster.mode` to `hot-standby`
-1. Set `xl.repository.configuration` to the appropriate `<database>-cluster` option from [Configure the repository database](#configure-the-repository-database).
+1. **This is part of step 1** Set `xl.repository.configuration` to the appropriate `<database>-cluster` option from [Configure the repository database](#configure-the-repository-database).
 Do not change the `xl.repository.persistence` options that you have already configured.
 1. Set `xl.repository.jackrabbit.artifacts.location` to a shared filesystem (such as NFS) that all nodes can access.
 This is required for storage of binary data (artifacts).
-1. Define ports for different types of incoming TCP connections in the `xl.cluster.node` section:
+1. **This is not relevant for XLD hot-standby** Define ports for different types of incoming TCP connections in the `xl.cluster.node` section:

 {:.table .table-striped}
 | Parameter | Description |